- Be limited to 4 students in the lobby, and up to 2 students in each of the “wing” studios

 General Calendar, Holidays & Breaks

-Fall Session (17 weeks): The 17 full weeks beginning on Sunday, 19 weeks before the end of the calendar year.
+Fall Session (two 8-week sessions or one 17-week session): The 17 full weeks beginning on Sunday, 19 weeks before the end of the calendar year.
 For beginning classes or workshop-style classes, this session may be broken into two shorter sessions.

-Winter/Spring Session (20 weeks): The 20 full weeks beginning immediately following Boulder Valley School District (BVSD) Winter break, excluding BVSD Spring Break.
+Winter/Spring Session (two 10-week sessions or one 20-week session): The 20 full weeks beginning immediately following Boulder Valley School District (BVSD) Winter break, excluding BVSD Spring Break.
 For beginning classes or workshop-style classes, this session may be broken into two 10-week sessions.

-Summer Session (8 weeks): Typically four weeks in June and four weeks in July.
+Summer Session (two 4-week sessions or one 8-week sessions): Typically four weeks in June and four weeks in July.
 For beginning classes or workshop-style classes, this session may be broken into two four-week sessions.

 Observed Holidays & Breaks

-We follow the school year calendar of Boulder Valley School District (BVSD) for weeklong breaks:
+We generally follow the school year calendar of Boulder Valley School District (BVSD) for weeklong breaks:

 - Fall Break: The full week from Sunday-Saturday in which Thanksgiving falls (with BVSD).